Updated in 2025-02

 The linker provides several mechanisms to make non-local

-definitions in a shared object non-preemptible,
+STV_DEFAULT definitions in a shared object non-preemptible,

-similar to -no-pie, -pie
+similar to -no-pie, -pie.

 See ELF interposition and -Bsymbolic for detail.